ColinGrime/Tweaky/README.md

 * `item-frame-invisible` - Shift-right-click an item frame with shears to toggle its visibility on/off.
 * `ladder-placement` - Place ladders up/down depending on your direction by right-clicking existing ladders.
 * `ladder-teleportation` - Allows you to instantly climb up/down ladders (different modes are available).
+* `pet-protection` - Prevents you from attacking your own pet.
 * `portal-protection` - Nether portals can no longer be destroyed by explosions.
 * `recipe-unlock-all` - Players who join the server will have all the recipes unlocked.
+* `revert-farmland` - Sneak-right-click on farmland with a hoe to revert it back to dirt.
+* `revert-path` - Sneak-right-click on dirt paths with a shovel to revert it back to dirt.
+* `revert-stripped` - Sneak-right-click on a stripped log or stem to revert it back to its previous variant.
+* `rotten-flesh-to-leather` - Allows you to smelt rotten flesh into leather.
 * `torch-throw` - Allows you to throw torches on the ground to place them.
 * `snowballs-add-snow-layer` - Throwing snowballs on existing snow layers will add snow layers.
 * `snowballs-break-plants` - Throwing snowballs on plants/flowers will break them.